 Top Ten Asynchronous Tools:

-- Quizlet – a review tool which creates games and challenges, incorporating images, text and recordings.
+- Quizlet – a review tool that creates games and challenges, incorporating images, text, and recordings.
 By creating matching pairs, a “study set” is made which can be used as flashcards or in different versions of matching games.
 Matching sets can easily be created in foreign languages as well, making this an excellent tool for teaching Hebrew.
 For a collaborative, team-building experience, play Quizlet in the “Live” feature.

-- Padlet – a collaborative, interactive bulletin board which can be modified and organized in countless ways.
+- Padlet – a collaborative, interactive bulletin board that can be modified and organized in countless ways.
 A Padlet board can be set up by a teacher and then, once saved and shared, can be added to by students with comments, uploaded images, videos, recordings, drawings, and more.

 - JI Tap – an excellent resource for Jewish games for children.
 JI Tap utilizes the TinyTap platform, customized with Jewish themes, backgrounds, characters and Hebrew language.
 In addition, teachers can use games created by others, categorized by both topic and age level, to share with their students as well.